raks07/jarvis-setup/PROJECT_SUMMARY.md

 - Implemented service layer architecture for business logic
 - Provided basic implementations for embedding generation, document ingestion, and RAG-based Q&A

-### 3. NestJS Backend (User and Document Management)
+### 3. jarvis-backend (User and Document Management)

 - Set up NestJS application structure following best practices
 - Implemented entity models and DTOs for users, documents, and ingestion
 - Created authentication system with JWT and role-based authorization
 - Implemented controllers and services for user, document, and ingestion management
-- Added integration with Python backend for document ingestion
+- Added integration with jarvis-datastore for document ingestion

-### 4. React Frontend
+### 4. jarvis-frontend

 - Created modern UI using React and Material-UI
 - Implemented state management with Redux Toolkit